-Joshua tree is where two different desert systems meet: the Mojave desert and the Colorado desert.
-The Eastern part of the park is the Colorado desert and lies below 3000 feet above sea level.
-The Western part of the park is the Mojave desert and is distinctly different: the elevation here is above 3000 feet and the landscape has boulders, Mojave yucca and the famous Joshua tree.
+The Western part of the park is the Mojave desert and is distinctly different: the elevation here is above 3000 feet and the landscape has boulders, Mojave yucca and the famous Joshua trees.

 How did the Joshua Tree get its name?
-The Joshua Trees are not trees but types of yucca: however, they can be as tall as 40 feet and indeed do look like trees, bearing blooms between February and April.
-Their got their names from Mormons settlers in the area, who thought the tree reminded them of the prophet Joshua, with its arms stretched towards the heavens
+The Joshua Trees are not trees but a type of yucca: however, they can be as tall as 40 feet and indeed do look like trees, bearing blooms between February and April.
+Their got their names from Mormons settlers in the area, who thought the tree reminded them of the prophet Joshua, with its arms stretched towards the heavens.

-How to get there: Palm Springs to Joshua Tree
+How to get there: day trip Palm Springs to Joshua Tree

 Joshua Tree Southern entrance is accessible from Interstate 10.
 The other two entrances are served by hwy 62.

 To make the most of one day in Joshua Tree we opted to spend the night nearby.
-We chose Indian Wells, near, Palm springs as a base and booked one night in the Renaissance Indian Wells Resort and Spa hotel (affiliate link*, please see below for full details).
+We chose Indian Wells, near Palm Springs, as a base and booked one night in the Renaissance Indian Wells Resort and Spa hotel.
 The choice proved to be a good one.

-The hotel is well equipped to cater for families,has a gorgeous pool (not to be sneered at with that heat!) and is very well located to visit the park.
+The hotel is well equipped to cater for families, it has a gorgeous pool (not to be sneered at with that heat!) and is very well located to visit the park.
 From the hotel, we were able to reach the Southern entrance to the park in about 40 minutes and the Northern one in about an hour.

 We used both options: on the first evening, we left the hotel in the late afternoon and got to the Southern park entrance just in time to see the sunset.